 1. Tibetan Terrier

 Tibetan terriers are proof that hypoallergenic doesn't mean there won't be any hair!
+These are some of the best hypoallergenic dogs, especially in regard to small dog breeds that don't shed.
 These hypoallergenic small dogs make our list because they shed minimally, but keep in mind… this bushy breed still requires a lot of grooming.
 Standing at 14 to 16 inches tall and weighing in at 20 to 40 pounds, they make for sweet and loving family dogs, and surprisingly excellent watchdogs!!

 Fun Facts About Tibetan Terriers